appbaseio/reactivesearch/content/docs/analytics/Implement.md

 If you're not using the `ReactiveSearch` then just don't send the `X-Search-Query` header while performing a `match_all` request.

 ### How An Analytics Session Works
-An analytics session is driven by the `X-Search-Query` header, it's the user's responsibility to set this header to initiate an analytics session.
+An analytics session is driven by the `X-Search-Query` header, it's the user's responsibility to set this header to trigger an analytics session.
 One analytics session can be considered as one search count.<br/>
 Don't worry `ReactiveSearch` handles it for you, just you need to set the `analytics` prop as `true` in `ReactiveBase` component.

 #### How we count searches